attack68/rateslib/docs/source/c_solver.rst

    solver_with_error.error

-Composite, Proxy and Multi-CSA Curves
+Pricing Container Objects
 ****************************************

-:class:`~rateslib.curves.CompositeCurve`, :class:`~rateslib.curves.ProxyCurve` and
+:class:`~rateslib.curves.CompositeCurve`, :class:`~rateslib.curves.ProxyCurve`,
-:class:`~rateslib.curves.MultiCsaCurve` do not
+:class:`~rateslib.curves.MultiCsaCurve`, and :class:`~rateslib.curves.CreditImpliedCurve` are
-have their own parameters.
+examples of **pricing container objects** that do not have their own parameters.
 These rely on the parameters from other fundamental curves.
-It is possible to create a *Solver* defined with *Instruments* that reference these complex curves as pricing curves with the *Solver* updating the underlying parameters of the fundamental curves.
+It is possible to create a *Solver* defined with *Instruments* that reference these composite objects as pricing curves with the *Solver* updating the underlying parameters of the fundamental curves that support them.

-This does not require much additional configuration, it simply requires ensuring all necessary curves are documented.
+This does not require much additional configuration, it simply requires ensuring all necessary curves are documented, and known by the :class:`~rateslib.solver.Solver`.

 Below we will calculate a EUR IRS defined by a *CompositeCurve* and a *Curve*, a USD IRS defined just by a *Curve*, and then create an :class:`~rateslib.fx.FXForwards`